bdevel/wind-analysis-for-sailing/lifts-and-headers/README.md

-# Distance gained/lossed during headers and lifts
+# Distance gained/lost during headers and lifts

 ![Total sailing distance](renderings/distance-gained-given-shift.png)

-This plot shows the percentage of the total sailing distance gained or lossed for a shifts of different sizes, at different parts of the race course.
+This plot shows the percentage of the total sailing distance gained or lost for a shifts of different sizes, at different parts of the race course.

 The GREEN line shows when you are exactly in the middle of the course.
 IE, you have zero leverage and it doesn't matter what